tussoftwaredesign/project-raf-underscore/README.md

 ## 8/11/2022
 - Prepare slides for Demo 1.
 Two slides on context & rationale.
 Slide show what the overall architecture may look like.
 Live demo of any technical progress.
 Slide on next steps.

+## Project options
+Displaying information about unknown objects in the metaverse using machine learning.

+Displaying information about unknown objects in the realworld using a mixed reality headset. (we don't have MR headset).
+How do we mimick that using the tools that we have?